Alaska Airlines

 takeaways

-Alaska Airlines helped me grow as a designer, problem-solver, product owner, and so much more…
+Alaska Airlines shaped me as a designer, product owner, leader and so much more…

 Project 01